Convergence and Implicit Bias of Gradient Flow on Overparametrized Linear Networks: Introduction

 While the aforementioned analysis is quite insightful, it requires assumptions on the model and the initialization that are often disconnected.
-For example, the implicit bias characterized in~\citep{gunasekar2017implicit,arora2019implicit} requires vanishing initialization, {while the analysis of convergence of gradient algorithms for linear networks requires balanced~\citep{arora2018optimization,arora2018convergence} or spectral~\citep{saxe2014exact,Gidel2019} initialization.} Similarly, the NTK regime~\citep{jacot2018neural,arora2019exact}, requires random initialization and infinitely wide networks, making the non-asymptotic analysis challenging~\citep{arora2019exact}.
+For example, the implicit bias characterized in~\citep{gunasekar2017implicit,arora2019implicit} requires vanishing initialization, while the analysis of convergence of gradient algorithms for linear networks requires balanced~\citep{arora2018optimization,arora2018convergence} or spectral~\citep{saxe2014exact,Gidel2019} initialization.
+Similarly, the NTK regime~\citep{jacot2018neural,arora2019exact}, requires random initialization and infinitely wide networks, making the non-asymptotic analysis challenging~\citep{arora2019exact}.

 This paper aims to bridge some of these gaps.
-We present a novel analysis of the gradient flow dynamics of overparametrized single-hidden layer linear networks, which provides a common set of conditions on initialization that lead to convergence and implicit bias.
-Specifically, we exploit a certain measure of imbalance at initialization to ensure exponential convergence.
-We further characterize a complementary condition, based on orthogonality, that enforces the learning trajectory to be constrained within an invariant set whose unique global optimum is the min-norm solution.
-While our analysis does not require infinite width, vanishing, spectral, or random initialization, we show that our exponential convergence and orthogonality conditions are provably approximately satisfied for wide networks with properly scaled random initialization, leading to a bound on the distance to the min-norm solution.
+We present a novel analysis of the gradient flow dynamics of overparametrized single-hidden-layer linear networks, which provides a common set of conditions on initialization that lead to convergence and implicit bias. {Specifically, we reveal the explicit role of weights imbalance and weights product on the convergence of linear networks, suggesting a broad set of initial parameter values that lead to exponential convergence. }We further characterize a complementary condition, based on orthogonality, that enforces the learning trajectory to be constrained within an invariant set whose unique global optimum is the min-norm solution.
+While our analysis does not require infinite width, vanishing, spectral, or random initialization, we show that our exponential convergence and orthogonality conditions are probably approximately satisfied for wide networks with properly scaled random initialization, jointly leading to a bound on the distance to the min-norm solution.
 Hence, this paper formally connects initialization, exponential convergence of the optimization task, overparametrization and implicit~bias.

-This paper makes the following contributions: \begin{enumerate}[leftmargin=4mm] \item In Section \ref{sec:conv_grad_flow} we develop our convergence analysis based on the fact that gradient flow on the squared-$l_2$ loss preserves a certain matrix-valued quantity, akin to constants of motion in mechanics or conservation laws of physics, that measures the \emph{imbalance} of the network weights.
-We show that, some level of imbalance, measured by certain eigenvalues of the imbalance matrix and defined at initialization, is sufficient to guarantee the exponential rate of convergence of the loss.
-Our analysis complements prior work on convergence analysis discussed in Section~\ref{sec:rel_work}.